 Plan of Operations : Think of this as how you are going to spend a day at your business.
 How will work get done, from taking orders through to delivery?
 This can really help you to understand how your business will work and any potential problems or room for improvements.

-business plan letter
+business plan outline

-business plan examples
+business plan samples

 full business plan example